Unilever: Legal structure

 Unilever has a holding company Unilever PLC and N.V. with Anglo-Dutch structure, which has its registered office at Port Sunlight in Merseyside, United Kingdom and its head office at Unilever House in London, United Kingdom.
 The company has been restructured several times, for example in 2018 and 2020 (see "history").

 In 2018, Unilever announced its intention to simplify this structure by centralising the duality of legal entities and keeping just one headquarters in Rotterdam, abandoning the London head office.
 Business groups and staff would have been unaffected, as would the dual listing.
 On 5 October 2018 the group announced it would cancel the restructuring due to concern that the United Kingdom shareholders would lose value if the company fell out of the London FTSE100.
 A shareholder vote was planned to decide for the listing of a new Unilever Dutch entity, which would have seen Unilever dropping out of the FTSE 100 Index.
 When it appeared that the vote would fail, due to uncertainty over the Netherlands dividend tax, the scheme was cancelled on 5 October 2018.

-In October 2018, it acquired a 75% stake in the Italian personal-care business Equilibra and acquired the high-end, eco-friendly laundry and household cleaning products company The Laundress for an undisclosed sum.
-In 2018, UK recruitment website Indeed, named Unilever as the United Kingdom's ninth best private sector employer based on millions of employee ratings and reviews.
+In October 2018, the company acquired a 75% stake in the Italian personal-care business Equilibra and acquired the high-end, eco-friendly laundry and household cleaning products company The Laundress for an undisclosed sum.
+In 2018, UK recruitment website, Indeed, named Unilever as the United Kingdom's ninth best private sector employer based on millions of employee ratings and reviews.

-In 2020, Unilever announced it has reviewed its corporate structure again and that the company was to merge Unilever N.V. into Unilever PLC forming one holding company to be based in the United Kingdom.
-However, a Dutch 'exit tax' plan would require Unilever to reconsider this unification.
+In 2020, Unilever announced after review of its corporate structure, the company was to merge Unilever N.V. into Unilever PLC forming one holding company to be based in the United Kingdom.
+However, a Dutch 'exit tax' plan required the company to reconsider this unification.
 In September 2020 Unilever's Dutch arm shareholders overwhelmingly voted for the N.V. to merge into the PLC.
-In October 2020 Unilever announced that 99 percent of shareholders in its UK arm agreed with the merger, i.e., voted to base the group in London.
-The completion of the unification was announced on 30 November 2020.
+In October 2020, Unilever announced that 99% of shareholders in its UK arm agreed with the merger, i.e., voted to base the group in London.
+The completion of the unification was announced in November 2020.
 Since then there is one class of shares.

 Senior management

 In January 2019, Alan Jope succeeded Paul Polman as the chief executive officer.
 The chief financial officer, Graeme Pitkethly, is executive director.
 Jope will be proposed as joint executive director at Unilever's 2019 AGM.

 Previously, Paul Polman was CEO for ten years, succeeding Patrick Cescau in 2009.

 In November 2019, Unilever announced that Nils Andersen would be replacing Chairman Marijn Dekkers, who stepped down after three years in the role.

+In January 2023, it announced Hein Schumacher as its new CEO, effective July 2023.
+In February 2025, Unilever announced Schumacher would step down on 31 May.